Dennis Rodman hopes to do 'something pretty positive' in North Korea

 Madeleine Albright, the US Secretary of State under President Bill Clinton, brought the older Kim a basketball autographed by Michael Jordan during a visit in 2000.

-Nicknamed "The Worm," Rodman won two championships with the Detroit Pistons and three with the Chicago Bulls.
+Nicknamed "the Worm," Rodman won two championships with the Detroit Pistons and three with the Chicago Bulls.
 On the court he was known for his ferocious defense and rebounding ability.
 But he grabbed just as much attention off the court for his piercings, brightly-dyed hair and headline-grabbing antics.

 On his first trip to North Korea, Rodman was accompanied by members of the Harlem Globetrotters and a crew from VICE News.